maim-lain/haremhotel/README.md

 :---: | :---: | :---:
 25+ | Any | Lobby
 - "We'll see" -> "Let's test you out"
-- Raise Lin's obedience by 1
+- Raise Lin's obedience by 1 afterwards

 <br>